Karl Lagerfeld: Awards

 In September 2010, the Couture Council of The Museum at the Fashion Institute of Technology presented Lagerfeld with an award created for him, The Couture Council Fashion Visionary Award, at a benefit luncheon at Avery Fisher Hall, in New York City.
+He received the 1993 Lucky Strike Designer Award.
 In November 2015, Karl Lagerfeld was presented with the Outstanding Achievement Award at the British Fashion Awards.
 Anna Wintour, Editor in Chief of American Vogue, presented the award.
 In 2017 he received the John B. Fairchild Award from WWD.

 Final collection

 The final Chanel collection completed before his death had an Alpine theme of après-ski clothing.
-As Lagerfeld requested not to have any type of funeral, the show only included a moment of silence in his honor and chairs emblazoned with his image next to Coco Chanel with the saying "the beat goes on".
+As Lagerfeld requested not to have any type of funeral, the show only included a moment of silence in his honour and chairs emblazoned with his image next to Coco Chanel with the saying "the beat goes on".
 Although Lagerfeld shunned any emotional reactions around the idea of his death, some models could be seen crying on the runway, as well as audience members.